arialhamed/arialhamed.github.io/_pages/resources/expresscard.md

 > _"ExpressCard? is that, like, a credit card with express credit?"_ - a millenial

-Even though I am a millenial myself (as of <span class="timestamp">Q3 2022</span>), I have became very mentally invested and intrigued about ExpressCard this year.
+Even though I am a millenial myself (as of <timestamp>Q3 2022</timestamp>), I have became very mentally invested and intrigued about ExpressCard this year.
 To be honest, i don't know what this page is going to be, but it's here.

 <div style="text-align:center;">
    <figure>